ehcache/ehcache3-samples/fullstack/README.md

     docker_demo-app_2        /bin/sh -c echo "The appli ...
 Up      0.0.0.0:32769->8080/tcp
     docker_demo-app_3        /bin/sh -c echo "The appli ...
 Up      0.0.0.0:32768->8080/tcp

-Feeling curious ?
+Feeling curious?
 Nice, go and have a look at src/main/docker, everything is there.

-Docker swarm mode (1.12+) and overlay network (theory, not verified yet)
+### Docker swarm mode (1.12+) and overlay network (theory, not verified yet)
----

 After setting up a Docker swarm with several nodes (docker hosts), the idea is to have :